 Finder is committed to editorial independence.
-While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
-Learn how we make money.
+While we receive compensation when you click links to partners, they do not influence our content.

-How to buy stock in Uber
+How to buy shares in Uber

 - Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until Uber reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Buy your desired number of shares with a market order or use a limit order to delay your purchase until the stock reaches a desired price.

 Compare share trading platforms